The Konstantinos Staikos' book collection

-The book collection of Konstantinos Staikos, henceforth “Alexander S. Onassis Public Benefit Foundation Library” is centered on the intellectual, printing and publishing activity of the Greeks from the Fall of Constantinople in 1453 to the late 19th century.
+The book collection of Konstantinos Staikos is now part of the Alexander S. Onassis Public Benefit Foundation Library It is centered on the intellectual, printing and publishing activity of the Greeks from the Fall of Constantinople in 1453 to the late 19th century.
 The aim of its creation was to collect and present relevant material from that time period.
-Editions of highly significant and rare books are continually being added to the original corpus of the collection.

 The formation of the collection

-The genesis of the formation regarding the book collection dates 1970s.
-At that time there was no specific reasoning behind it, and the books acquired during that period were of a varied content of subjects: historical, literary and encyclopedic.
-However, from the middle of that decade, through associating with the people of the world of books – such as Maria Koutarelli, who inherited and accrued the collection of books and manuscripts of Spyros Loverdos – the bibliophilic interests of Konstantinos Staikos changed radically.
-In those years also, the Hellenic Bibliophile Society was established, founding members of which were eminent personalities of the intellect and the arts, bibliophiles and collectors, under the Honorary Presidency of Constantinos Tsatsos.